sky-se/Hot_Stocks/README.md

 ### Chapter 3: GET ALL HOT STOCKS

-Now, it is important to separate the companies that have an RSI of lower than 30 or higher than 70, as they are considered hot and thereby relevant for the user.
+Now, it is important to separate the companies that have an RSI of ```lower than 30``` or ```higher than 70```, as they are considered hot and thereby relevant for the user.
 He or she might want to execute some trades based on this information.
-To separate the hot stocks, we can iterate through our RSI computed stocks and append them to a new list if their current/newest RSI is either < 30 or > 70.
+To separate the hot stocks, we can iterate through our RSI computed stocks and append them to a new list if their current/newest RSI is either ```< 30``` or ```> 70```.
 This new list can be used in a last step to provide only the relevant data to our user.

 ### Chapter 4: Show the data in a user-friendly way